srini31/SDCar_p2_AdvancedLaneLines/README.md

 * Determine the curvature of the lane and vehicle position with respect to center.
 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+The images for camera calibration are stored in the folder called `camera_cal`.
+The images in `test_images` are for testing the pipeline on single frames.
+To extract more test images from the videos, we can use an image writing method like `cv2.imwrite()`, i.e.,  read the video in frame by frame  and for frames to be saved for later are written to an image file.

+Examples of the output from each stage of the pipeline are saved in the folder `output_images`, and a description of each image is provided in the writeup.
+The pipeline works on the video `project_video.mp4`.

+The `challenge_video.mp4` video is an extra (and optional) challenge to test your pipeline under somewhat trickier conditions.
+The `harder_challenge.mp4` video is another optional challenge and is brutal!

+A more ambitious option that was suggested was to go out and take video of my own, calibrate the camera and show how to implement this project from scratch!

 [//]: # (Image References)